Ashland City Band: Rain dance parade & other stories (Part 4)

 As many long-time Ashlanders know, the Declaration of Independence is recited in full each 4th of July at the Lithia Park bandshell.
 That tradition seems to go back more than 100 years.

-1916 4th of July Patriotic Program in Lithia Park, from the Ashland Tidings of July 3, 1916.
 Note the line: “Reading of the Declaration of Independence…Miss Minnie Bernice Jackson.”

 2013 was the 150th anniversary of the Abraham Lincoln’s Gettysburg address.
 That year, local actor Bob Jackson Miner spoke the powerful words of the Gettysburg address after the Declaration of Independence was recited.